awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

   +  Throughput benefits are most obvious on busy clusters with multiple concurrent write operations\.
 In many cases, a traditional Aurora cluster with a single primary instance can handle the write traffic for a cluster\.
 In these cases, the benefits of multi\-master clusters are mostly for high availability rather than performance\.
   +  Single\-query performance is generally lower than for an equivalent single\-master cluster\.
 +  You can't take a snapshot created on a single\-master cluster and restore it on a multi\-master cluster, or the opposite\.
 Instead, to transfer all data from one kind of cluster to the other, use a logical dump produced by a tool such as AWS Database Migration Service \(AWS DMS\) or the mysqldump command\.
-+  You can't use the parallel query, Serverless, or Global Database features on a multi\-master cluster\.
++  You can't use the parallel query, Aurora Serverless, or Global Database features on a multi\-master cluster\.

    The multi\-master aspect is a permanent choice for a cluster\.
-You can't switch an existing between a multi\-master cluster and another kind such as Serverless or parallel query\.
+You can't switch an existing between a multi\-master cluster and another kind such as Aurora Serverless or parallel query\.
 +  The zero\-downtime patching \(ZDP\) and zero\-downtime restart \(ZDR\) features aren't available for multi\-master clusters\.
 +  Integration with other AWS services such as AWS Lambda, Amazon S3, and AWS Identity and Access Management isn't available for multi\-master clusters\.
 +  The Performance Insights feature isn't available for multi\-master clusters\.